Rui Meng

 - Predict user satisfaction and quality of search results

-- Mentors: Max Vladymyrov , Qi Guo
+- Work with: Max Vladymyrov , Qi Guo

 - Developed an online evaluation method for large-scale dialogue systems

-- Mentors: Zhen Yue , Alyssa Glass
+- Work with: Zhen Yue , Alyssa Glass